Verified

 Whenever a consciousness (citta) arises, it must take an object.
 That object—whether it is a visible form, a sound, an odor, a taste, a physical touch, or a mental concept—acts as the Ārammaṇa-paccaya.
 The object conditions the mind simply by presenting itself as a target to be known.

-The commentaries use the simile of a walking stick for a frail person.
+The sub-commentaries to the Compendium of Objects use the simile of a walking stick for a frail person.
 Just as a weak person requires the support of a walking stick to stand up and move forward, consciousness and mental factors require the support of an object to arise and function.
 Absolutely any phenomenon (past, present, future, or Nibbāna) can serve as an object condition.

 Textual References